isha0807/Isha-s-portfolio/README.md

-# Isha-s-portfolio
+# Isha-portfolio
-This dismay public portfolio for Telling Stories with Data at CMU
+This is my public portfolio for Telling Stories with Data at CMU